-- (i) it eliminates or significantly reduces an inconsistency in measurement or recognition (refer to the criteria mentioned in the above paragraph for Financial Assets); or - (ii) a group of financial assets, financial liabilities or both is managed and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the CSi group is provided internally on that basis to the entity's key management personnel.
-This election is used for instruments purchased or issued by business units that manage their performance on a fair value basis.
-For all instruments elected under this criterion, the business maintains a documented strategy that states that these instruments are risk managed on a fair value basis.
-Additionally, management relies upon the fair value of these instruments in evaluating the performance of the business; or
+(ii) a group of financial liabilities or financial assets and financial liabilities is managed and its performance is evaluated on a fair value basis, in accordance with a documented risk management or investment strategy, and information about the CSi group is provided internally on that basis to the entity's key management personnel.

+For all instruments designated at fair value through profit or loss, the business maintains a documented strategy explaining why the election was made.
+In the case of criteria (ii) the business maintains a documented strategy that states that these instruments are risk managed on a fair value basis and that management relies upon the fair value of these instruments in evaluating the performance of the business.